Canon imagePROGRAF iPF Hardware Error 03130031-2F4F

 As mentioned in the section above, it is entirely possible to have a false error caused by air in the ink lines (or outdated firmware).

 Pictured here are a set of ink lines that are full of ink.
 If your printer does not look like the image, a false error may be your gremlin.
 If no error is present in the ink tanks, sub-tank system, or valves, the next system check occurs at the point of ink delivery, the print head.
 Assuming the situation is normal at one end (tank side), the carriage assumes a suitable ink supply is present through the lines all the way to the head.

 The print head can detect any nozzles that are not spraying ink.
 As a result of the air in the lines, not all nozzles have an ink supply, meaning the head will notice and report to the main controller that something is not right.
 A false error is displayed on the screen.

 Ruling out air as the cause is easy.
 Open the top cover (lid) and observe the ink lines.
 Air bubbles will be obvious, even to the untrained eye.
 Gaps will be present in the ink supply, as opposed to the solid flow as seen in the image here on this page.
 Don't worry, you'll know it if you see it!

-If you do have air in the ink lines, a syringe kit (available on this page) has been used by many and has proven to be a low-cost fix.
+If you do have air in the ink lines, you'll need to perform system fill on the ink lines or perform a manual fill with the use of a syringe.
+The syringe has been used by many and has proven to be a low-cost fix.
 Removing the air from the lines works, and your printer goes back to normal.

 If air is not the problem, and the firmware is current, replace BOTH print heads.
 Direct links to print heads are available below.